-Consequence of Failure to Comply with Guidelines: If the guidelines are met, a research agreement is considered not to create any impermissible private activity.
+Consequence of Failure to Comply with Guidelines:

+If the guidelines are met, a research agreement is considered not to create any impermissible private activity.
 Conversely, if the guidelines are not met, impermissible private activity may be considered to be created.
-If the research agreement causes the applicable private activity limits to be exceeded and no remedial action is taken to cure the violation, interests on the bonds may become subject to federal income taxation retroactive to the agreements involving the use of facilities financed with proceeds of tax-
+If the research agreement causes the applicable private activity limits to be exceeded and no remedial action is taken to cure the violation, interests on the bonds may become subject to federal income taxation retroactive to the date of issue of the bonds.